Ali-Makke/TicTacShift/lib/Task_Board.md

 # TO DO Reminders before submission

-*** add back main file without api key
 *** separately send back configuration file
 *** separately send back api key(s)

 # {*(important) -(less important)}
 # To DO:

-    -don't let user send more then 5 challenge links within an hour unless the link was opened -check label in the settings button in the home_page -add sound effects(in game)
+    -don't let user send more then 5 challenge links within an hour unless the link was opened -add sound effects(in game)
     -user can add avatar
-    -implement ai match
-    -
+    -user can change username
+    -user can change password
+    *remove debug banner

 # In Progress:

     -what are the edge cases(eg: what happens if the player disconnects mid_game) *implement game logic
         *implement invite friend match
-    ***fix board state bug not updating correctly
+    -implement ai match
     -

 # Review/Test: